tylim88/Create-Prisma-App/README.md

 3. TeamSQL(optional): SQL database GUI\*
 4. A PSQL database hosted online\*\*

-\*With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utility
+\*With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utilities
-\*\*a demo database is ready for you, due to technical complication, I was unable to docker-compose PSQL and Prisma in Ubuntu(it can be done in Window and Mac).
+\*\*a demo database is ready for you because due to technical complication, I was unable to docker-compose PSQL and Prisma in Ubuntu(but no problem in Window and Mac).
 Hence to satisfy all three platforms, I decided to exclude PSQL from docker and this is actually a better decision because having database on the other server add security.

 Here is instruction to get running: